ikrimaamanda/Firebase-App/README.md

-# eureka-kt
+# firebase-app
-This is official repository for Eureka Android application.
+This is official repository for firebase application.
 Written in Kotlin.